-The personal information we collect and hold varies depending on what we need to perform our functions and responsibilities.
+The kinds of personal information we collect and hold will vary depending on what information we need to perform our functions and responsibilities.
 It may include:

-- your name, address and contact details (for example your phone number or email address)
+- your name, address and contact details (for example phone number and email address)

 - information about your identity (such as date of birth, country of birth, passport details, visa details and driver's licence)